 1. Boil the milk in a pan.

 2. When it’s boiling add lemon juice or vinegar or citric acid which ever you are using, while stirring.
+Add all at once or progressively?

 3. If citric acid is being used, dissolve it in 2 Tbsps. water before adding.

 4. When milk curdles full turn off the gas and set aside for about 5 minutes.
+The whey should be a yellow, almost clear, and the curds will be bright white.

 No comments: